Skip to main content

 Why is agent safety different from application security?

-Agents have autonomous execution.
+Agents execute autonomously.
 A vulnerable agent tool or misconfigured sandbox gives an agent access it should not have.
 This requires isolation verification, not just code scanning.

 [RELATED TOPICS]